Salvadoran Immigrant Defeats Deportation Based On Domestic Violence Suffered By Parent

 He decided to interview all of Carla’s U.S. born brothers and sisters – and supplemented the earlier records with their testimony regarding their mother’s relationship with their father.

 It was a painful ordeal for the family.
 Each sibling understood her odds of winning would increase, to the extent they were willing to share recollections of their father’s violent past.

 Carlos also learned about – and obtained documents regarding – how Carla’s school performance had been negatively affected by her mother’s dysfunctional marriage to Benito.

 Armed with this evidence, Carlos presented Carla’s claim for VAWA relief for abused children under Cancellation of Removal at Carla’s immigration trial.

 The government tried to derail Carla’s case on technical grounds.
 The judge dismissed their arguments.
 He agreed with Carlos’ interpretation of the untested law – that Carla’s matter fit within the parameters outlined by Congress, even though he had not overseen a case with such issues beforehand.

-The judge canceled Carla’s deportation proceedings and granted an adjustment of her immigration status to legal permanent resident.
+The judge canceled Carla’s deportation proceedings and granted an adjustment of her immigration status from a Salvadoran immigrant living without permission in the U.S. to legal permanent resident.

 Carla, Veronica, and her family were ecstatic.
 They understood that without their ability to stick together as a family, Carla would have been separated from them, perhaps for their entire lives.